 The cost of refining items is built into our pricing – a cost not necessary for pure coins and bars.
 You will find refining costs built into other buyers’ pricing as well.
 As we refine the items ourselves, our refining costs are close to half of those required of other local buyers.
 Even a buyer that looks to resell purchased items will only resell extremely nice pieces and the bulk of their inventory is refined in a similar manner.
 Should we find a nice piece in your load that will be worth more than gold or silver value, we will let you know and not purchase the piece if you wish.

 We offer higher prices for 24K bars and coins than we do for 24K jewelry.
 Please note that we have not found any other gold buyer advertising this.This difference is due to the inherent risk and margins for error that exist when dealing with jewelry that do not exist when dealing with trusted bars and coins.
 When we identify a trusted bar or coin we will know the exact weight, purity and gold content.
 We run a tight ship but the cost of our office, marketing expenses as well as the cost of refining precious metals leaves only about 1-2% profit for trusted coins and bars.
-We pay over 98.5% for the one ounce Canadian maple leaf as we don’t incur costs for refining.
+We pay near spot for the one ounce Canadian maple leaf as we don’t incur costs for refining.
 It is a true pure coin and is the most desirable to hold for investors.
 Our prices are set so that we can offer you the highest amount for your gold and silver while still making money.
 We deal in large volumes, so you get the highest returns.

 How we compare to the industry